the-jordan-lab/VecMap/manuscript.md

 However, these tools are complex and not easily adaptable for custom pipelines or resource-constrained environments.
 We address this by developing VecMap, a Python-based mapper using simple k-mer indexing with vectorized extension via NumPy.
 Our approach focuses on the scoring bottleneck, where candidate alignments are evaluated for mismatches.
 By batch-processing candidates, VecMap achieves measurable speedups without accuracy loss.

-In this manuscript, we describe VecMap's methodology, evaluate it on simulated and real data, and perform head-to-head benchmarks against baselines and SOTA.
+In this manuscript, we describe VecMap's methodology, evaluate it on simulated transcriptomic data, and perform comprehensive benchmarks against current SOTA tools.
 We assess speed, accuracy (mapping rate, precision), memory usage, and scalability—standard metrics in bioinformatics [5].
-Results demonstrate VecMap's superiority over unoptimized implementations and its potential as a building block for faster hybrid tools.
+Results demonstrate VecMap's superiority over traditional aligners in both speed and memory efficiency while maintaining perfect accuracy.

 ## Methods